60 containers of agricultural equipment trapped at Lagos Port – The Sun Nigeria

 However, the Customs Service said the waiver was granted the company in error by the Ministry of Finance.

-According to him, the ministry have asked the servive to release the cargoes since they are agricultural items to be used for conveying wheat, malt and other items into the silos.
+According to him, the ministry have asked Customs to release the cargoes since they are agricultural items to be used for conveying wheat, malt and other items into the silos.

-“The ministry of finance has given us a waiver that covers all our equipment that is on ground including the one that are outside our terminal, TICT and Port and Cargo.
+“The Ministry of Finance has given us a waiver that covers all our equipment that is on ground including the one that are outside our terminal, TICT , Port and Cargo.

-“We have accrued so much demurrage on them due to this releasing issue.
-Customs are refusing to release the items and the ministry of finance has questioned Customs on why they haven’t released those items and they are still unable to respond to the ministry of finance’s query,” he added.
+“We have accrued so much demurrage on them due to this issue.
+Customs are refusing to release the items and the Ministry of Finance has questioned Customs on why they haven’t released those items and they are still unable to respond to the query,” he added.

-Kuteyi further disclosed that the finance ministry has directed the service excellence to release the equipment if they have no response to the query on why the equipment shouldn’t be released.
+Kuteyi explained that the finance ministry has directed the service to release the equipment if they have no response to the query on why the equipment shouldn’t be released.

-His words: “The ministry of finance has, however, said if the Customs can’t respond and give accurate answers to the query, then they should release the consignment but, they are yet to release.
+His words: “The Ministry of Finance has, however, said if the Customs can’t respond and give accurate answers to the query, then they should release the consignment but, they are yet to release it.
 Also, there is no reason not to release the containers because we have paid the duties to be paid on them.

-“We have discussed with the Tin-Can Island Customs Area Controller (CAC), and we believe the ministry of finance will engage the the Customs Comptroller General.
-But, the customs keep telling us the items are not agricultural items or not for agricultural storage which we have countered so many time,” he said.
+“We have discussed with the Tin-Can Island Customs Area Controller (CAC), and we believe the Ministry of Finance will engage the Customs Comptroller General.
+But, the Customs keep telling us the items are not agricultural items or not for agricultural storage which we have countered so many time,” he said.

-Kuteyi, however, said no valid reason for the continued holding back on to their cargoes after making necessary payment and securing waiver from the appropriate authority.

-“We want them to put pressure on Customs to release our containers, we have paid all what we are expected to pay.
-We have a legal waiver so, no reason for holding on to the containers.

 Leave a Reply